westonbattles/sms-giveaway-botting/README.md

 The article describes a marketing event Chipotle announced they were doing.
 For this event, they announced that for every game in the NBA championship Chiptole would have a special commerical.
 During this commerical, a special code would be released.
 The first 40,000 people to text this code to the chipotle number would instantly recieve a free burrito coupon.

 I thought this was interesting but my plan didn't formulate until I took a shower.
 It kind of just hit me like an out of place water droplet.
-I got out and instantly started work on this maassive project.
+I got out and instantly started work on this massive project.

 ## Flask and Ngrok